 Coronal Brow Lift

 This approach places the incision lines several inches above the hairline of the head.
 These incisions are typically long, yet still hidden by the patient’s hair.
 This technique repositions the eyebrows by pulling them up to offer an alert and revitalized appearance.
 Sometimes hair will need to be removed during the incision closure process where the skin is reattached.
 This particular approach does offer dramatic results and in most cases actually repositions the hairline higher.

 All brow lifts are performed under general anesthesia as an outpatient procedure in an accredited surgical facility.
 The surgery typically takes around 2 hours to complete depending on the approach.
-Patients can generally return to work and resume normal activities within a few days following surgery.
 Patients may feel that their new facial structure is not as symmetrical as it should be, nor how they anticipated.
 This is a common anxiety.
 Facial features will settle and take on a natural look within a few weeks.
 It may take several months for the optimal surgical results to take effect.

 Plan Your Procedure

 - Recovery Time

 - 6-12 Weeks

 - Average Procedure Time